krishaamer/green-filter-research/research/literature/fintech.md

 -   In 2022, the world population emitted 37.5 gigatonnes of CO₂, the highest emissions in world history, following a steady annual increase, according to Statista (2023).

--   “World Economic Outlook (April 2023) - Real GDP Growth” (2023)
+-   Anon.
+(2023c)

 -   In 2022 the Global Gross Domestic Product (GDP) was estimated at around 100 Trillion USD Aaron O’Neill (n.d.).

--   (**greensefaBeyondGrowthChangingGoal2023?**) we should measure wellbeing in addition to GDP!!
+-   GreensEFA (2023) we should measure wellbeing in addition to GDP!!
 We need resilency dashboards, to to visualize metrics beyond GDP and they are an integral part of country reports.

--   (**greensefaNatureVoteSuccess2023?**) large corporations such as Nestle and Coca Cola support the biodiversity law to have a level playing field for business.
+-   Greens EFA (2023) large corporations such as Nestle and Coca Cola support the biodiversity law to have a level playing field for business.

--   EU releases strategic foresight reports since 2020 (**europeancommissionStrategicForesight2023?**)
+-   EU releases strategic foresight reports since 2020 European Commission (2023)

 -   Lack of leadership.
 Capgemini (2022): “Many business leaders see sustainability as costly obligation rather than investment in the future”.